 "Both depression and anxiety carry a high risk of suicide," says Mark Pollack, MD, ADAA President and Grainger Professor and Chairman, Department of Psychiatry at Rush University Medical Center.
 "More than 90 percent of those who commit suicide have a diagnosable illness such as clinical depression, and often in combination with anxiety or substance use disorders and other treatable mental disorders."

 Suicide affects all age groups, including children.
 More people die from suicide than from automobile accidents.
-It was the tenth leading cause of death in the United States in 2011, according to the most recent available statistics from the Centers for Disease Control; that year saw almost 40,000 deaths.
+It was the tenth leading cause of death in the United States in 2012, according to the most recent available statistics from the Centers for Disease Control; that year saw more than 40,000 deaths.

 Most suicides are preventable, according to the American Foundation for Suicide Prevention.
 "Sadly," says Karen Cassiday, PhD, Clinical Director of the Anxiety Treatment Center in Deerfield, Illinois, "many who are at risk for attempting suicide never receive the treatment they need because of stigma, lack of access to care, or lack of knowledge about their symptoms."